Unidocs1/sphinx_repo_manager/source/eula/axr_1.0.1.md

 Certain words or phrases are defined to have certain meanings when used in this Agreement.
 Those words and phrases are defined below in Section 25.

-If you are separately licensed by AcceleratXR, Inc. under a Custom License certain terms of this Agreement do not apply to your Custom License.
+If you are separately licensed by Xsolla Backend, Inc. under a Custom License certain terms of this Agreement do not apply to your Custom License.
 Those terms are described below in Section 26.

 **1. License Grant**

-AcceleratXR, Inc. (the “Company”) grants you a non-exclusive, non-transferable, non-sublicensable (except as described in this Agreement) license to use, reproduce, display, perform, and modify the Licensed Technology for any lawful purpose (the “License”).
+Xsolla Backend, Inc. (the “Company”) grants you a non-exclusive, non-transferable, non-sublicensable (except as described in this Agreement) license to use, reproduce, display, perform, and modify the Licensed Technology for any lawful purpose (the “License”).
 However, the rights that Company grants you under the